OK friends, let’s get a few things straight before we even start this post so I can lay it out on the table…

 - You can place all the other bits in between your horseshoes now.

 - All of your bags should be in the middle, and your vacuum-packed clothing should be flanking the perimeter of your bag.
-See picture above and to the right.
+See the picture below.
 I have two horseshoes and a hole in the middle for my bagged accessories to fit in.

 That’s it.
 That’s how I pack my carry on bag!
 Pretty simple and everything is organized as can be.